devyansh-ds/portfolio-website/README.md

-# PortfolioPulse – AWS Static Website CI/CD
+# AWS Static Website CI/CD
 A production-style cloud project where I built and deployed my personal portfolio website using AWS Static Website Hosting and automated the deployment workflow with CI/CD.
 This project demonstrates hands-on experience with AWS core services, deployment automation, monitoring, and real-world DevOps fundamentals.